yzdxs/learn-anything/readme.md

 	- READ: - read this
 	- WATCH: - watch this
 	- FINISH: - finish it
-	- QUESTION: - an unaswered question
+	- QUESTION: - an unaswered question that I have
+	- OPTIMISE: - usually in reference to an algorithm or a problem, meaning that I could do better and I should look into it

 - arrows can either serve as **dependency arrows**
 	- you probably need to understand this first to understand this node